Jin-Baek/Human-microbiome.research/README.md

 ## Introduce

-<b>1.
-Normalization and dimensional reduction algorithms for classifying microbial data into multiple diseases</b><br><br>
-<b>2.
-Statistical approach to perform Feature selection for selecting meaningful microbiome genes that affect to various diseases</b>
+**Build best quality control method on Metagenomic analysis**

+➡️Statistical proof & ML technic for extracting variables with batch effect and perform covariate adjustment

+➡️Establish the norm for outlier detection

+➡️Extracting key microbiome that affect each diseases

 ## Related paper review